 Looking to upgrade your bathroom cabinet with the best shampoo and conditioner for your hair type?
 Keep reading...

-But formulas aside, there are still plenty of misconceptions around shampoo and conditioner.
+With such a core beauty staple, you’d think things would be pretty straight forwards, but there are still plenty of common misconceptions around shampoo and conditioner.
 Do I need to wash daily?
-Are all sulphates bad news?
-Should I actually be cowashing?
-And how much is too much conditioner?
+Should I be co-washing instead of shampooing?
+And how much conditioner is too much conditioner?

 We’ve asked the experts to break it down for your best lather, rinse and repeat yet…

 The best shampoo and conditioner combinations for every hair type

 Thanks to our beauty team's expert recommendations, finding the right shampoo and conditioner for your hair type has never been easier.
 Your dreamy new double act is just a click away…

 Mane ‘n Tail Anti-Dandruff 2in1 Shampoo & Conditioner

 Why use two products when just one will do?
 Although not strictly a hair type, dandruff is a big concern for many, so it’s important to use a targeted cleanser to get to the root of the problem.
 This 2-in-1 helps to soothe irritation and banish flakes, as well as adding impressive shine and slip.